alfredagbayani22/alfredagbayani22.github.io/essays/using-ai.md

 ### Coding example e.g. “give an example of using Underscore .pluck”

 When it came to coding examples, I would occasionally ask ChatGPT about them, specifically asking "Give me an example of using <Coding method>".
-Afterwards, it generates the response to let me know how the coding example is formatted and done so I can try to replicate that coding example in the future should I be tasked to implemenet such.
+Afterwards, it generates the response to let me know how the coding example is formatted and done so I can try to replicate that coding example in the future should I be tasked to implement such.

 ### Explaining code